kekyo/IL2C/docs/getting-started.md

 ## 2-0.
 [Prebuild] runtime library using the scripts

-I showed you how to build runtime in manually.
+I showed up you how to build both app code and runtime manually.
 Now, you understand it and can use runtime library building scripts named "build-runtime".
 It'll generate libs (libil2c*.lib/libil2c*.a) into "IL2C.Runtime/lib" directory.
 Please build it before doing next step.

 1. Run "init-tools.bat" or "init-tools.sh" only first time.
 It'll setup developing tools.
 (It'll download mingw toolchain from GitHub if you use Windows environment.)
-We can give a argument for configuration name both "Debug" and "Release", will implicit apply "Debug" if you don't give it.
+We can give a argument for configuration name both "Debug" and "Release", will implicit apply "Debug" when you don't give it.
 (The names are important case sensitive.)
 2. Run "buil-runtime.bat" or "build-runtime.sh".

 ## 2. Trying sample for the polish notation calculator